Self-Assessment Tool for Official Languages Best Practices

 Complete either section A or B, depending on your role.

-• At the start of a meeting, I advise participants that they may communicate in the official language of their choice (in designated bilingual regions for purposes of work).
+- At the start of a meeting, I advise participants that they may communicate in the official language of their choice (in bilingual regions for purposes of work).

-• When hosting a meeting, conference or event, I use both official languages equally.
-If I don't feel fully at ease in my second language, I either ask someone to co-chair the meeting or I organize 2 different events for each official language.
+- When hosting a meeting, conference or event, I use both official languages equally.
+If I don't feel fully at ease in my second language, I either ask someone to co-chair the meeting or I organize two different events for each official language.

-• As a participant in a bilingual meeting or event, I try to help maintain the balance between the 2 languages (e.g. by speaking in the underrepresented language, even though it is not my responsibility to do so).
+- As a participant in a bilingual meeting or event, I try to help maintain the balance between the two official languages, even though it is not my responsibility to do so (for example, by speaking in the underrepresented language).

-• After participating in a bilingual meeting or event, I request follow-up material in the language of my choice if it has not been duly provided.
+- After participating in a bilingual meeting or event, I request follow-up documents in the language of my choice if they have not already been provided to me.

 Maintenance of Language Skills